MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 ### Validate that the supported Java version works correctly

-Using WildFly on Azure Kubernetes Service requires a specific version of Java.
-Therefore, you'll need to validate that your application is able to run correctly using that supported version.
+Using WildFly on Azure Kubernetes Service requires a specific version of Java, so you'll need to confirm that your application runs correctly using that supported version.
 This validation is especially important if your current server is using a supported JDK (such as Oracle JDK or IBM OpenJ9).

 To obtain your current version, sign in to your production server and run this command: